-But hearing loss is more than an inconvenience.
-Research suggests that hearing loss may also be a risk factor for falls.
-Each year, one in four people over age 65 falls — and some falls lead to serious injury.
+Hearing loss is more than an inconvenience.
+Studies show hearing loss may also increase the risk for falls.
+Each year, one in four people over the age of 65 takes a nasty tumble.
+Some of these falls lead to serious injury.

-Researchers at Johns Hopkins School of Medicine found that people with “mild” hearing loss were nearly three times more likely to have a record of falling than people without.
+Researchers at Johns Hopkins School of Medicine found that people with “mild” hearing loss were nearly three times more likely to fall than people who hear well.
 The risk went up as hearing loss increased.
-These findings did not change when the researchers accounted for other falling risk factors such as age, gender and race.
+These findings did not change when researchers accounted for other risk factors for falling such as age, gender and race.

-It’s not fully clear why hearing loss and falls are linked, but researchers suggest three likely reasons:
+It’s not fully clear why hearing loss and falls are linked, but researchers point to three likely reasons:

 Often, hearing loss isn’t treated.
-Some people may not know they have treatment options .
+Some people may not know they have treatment options.
 They may lack access to care.
-Others worry about the cost or effectiveness of hearing aids.
+Others may worry about the cost or effectiveness of hearing aids.

-If you feel like you no longer hear as well as you used to, talk with your doctor.
+If you feel like you no longer hear as well as you once did, talk with your doctor.
 Ask questions about what you can do.
 Tell your family and friends.
 They can help make hearing easier by speaking louder and more clearly.
 Be aware of background noise, which makes hearing more difficult.

-Addressing your hearing loss may also help your balance — and keep you from falling.
+Addressing your hearing loss may also help improve your balance and keep you from falling.